kenn0727/Group6_Microsims/README.md

 ---
 ## Things to know
 1. your simulation folder name has to be same as your .png file name.  such as Mysim.png in MySim folder.
-2. If you see any these two similar error, follow this.
+2. If you see any of these two similar errors, follow this.

 Theme error:
 ```